 Check out our recommended tour in Nara:

 1. Nara Park

-Deer is considered to be the sacred animal, and it is a symbol of the city and have even been designated as a natural treasure.
+Deer is considered to be a sacred animal in Nara, and it is a symbol of the city and has even been designated as a natural treasure.
 It is estimated that there are more than 1,200 deer in Nara Park, and feeding the deer is an attraction in itself.
 You can purchase special crackers for deer which are sold all around the park.
-The deer in Nara Park are so used to people, and some of them have even learnt to bow to you, especially if you bow your head to them first.
+The deer in Nara Park are so used to people, and some of them have even learned to bow to you, especially if you bow your head to them first.
 However, they can be aggressive, so make sure not to provoke them with food!

 5 minute walk from Kintetsu Nara station or about 20 minute walk from JR Nara station.

 Kasuga Taisha is Nara’s most celebrated shrine.
 It was established at the same time as the capital set and is dedicated to the deity who protects the city.
 Kasuga Taisha was also the tutelary shrine of the Fujiwara, Japan’s most powerful family clan during most of the Nara and Heian Periods.
 Like the Ise Shrines, Kasuga Taisha had been periodically rebuilt every 20 years for many centuries, and only Ise Shrines and Kasuga Taisha did this tradition over 60 times in Japan.

 Take a local bus from Nara station and get off at Kasuga Taisha Honden

 This temple is one of the most famous and important temples in Japan located in Nara Park.
 The temple complex was completed in 752 during the Nara Period, and now it is designated as a UNESCO World Heritage site.